 Petroleum jelly is a great way to keep your carved pumpkins from drying out and getting that wrinkly look.
 It's water-repellant, so it seals in the natural moisture while keeping outside moisture away.

-Extreme Pumpkins makes a good point, though: spreading petroleum jelly on a pumpkin is kind of a pain.
-We suggest you put on a disposable latex glove so you don't have to goop up your hand and you can really slather the stuff on with minimal mess.
+Extreme Pumpkins makes a good point, though: spreading petroleum jelly on a pumpkin is a pain.
+We suggest you put on a disposable latex glove so you don't have to goop up your hand, and you can slather the stuff on with minimal mess.
 That goes for the method below, too.

-If petroleum jelly sounds unappealing to you, you can also use a vegetable oil such as olive oil to do the same thing.
+If petroleum jelly sounds unappealing to you, you can also use a vegetable-based oil such as olive oil to do the same thing.

 Most of the oils you have in your kitchen, like almond, avocado, and sesame, are occlusive agents — meaning that they hold in moisture, just like petroleum jelly.
-Simply apply oil all throughout the inside of your pumpkin and all of the cutouts.
+Apply oil throughout the inside of your pumpkin and all of the cutouts.
 Reapply as necessary.
-As with petroleum jelly, we recommend using a disposable latex glove for application to minimize mess.
+As with petroleum jelly, we recommend using a disposable latex glove for application to minimize the mess.

 Yes, floor cleaner is an excellent preservative, but for uncarved pumpkins only.
-This is a great trick for those of you who just like the look of whole pumpkin decor in your homes for Halloween and Thanksgiving.
+Waxing your pumpkin to a high-shine is a neat trick for those who like the look of whole pumpkin decor in your homes for Halloween and Thanksgiving.
 Floor cleaner will keep your pumpkins shiny and fresh for up to four weeks.

-While Hey Now Whoa Now used Brite floor cleaner, alas, that brand was discontinued in 2008.
-Fortunately, many brands of floor wax will still work to preserve pumpkins, as long as it's an acrylic liquid type of cleaner, at least according to the University of Nebraska at Lincoln.
-Just apply liquid floor cleaner to a moist towel and gently wipe all around each pumpkin, leaving a thin coat.
-It goes without saying that you can't eat the pumpkin once it's been treated in this fashion.
+Many brands of floor wax will work to preserve pumpkins, as long as it's an acrylic liquid type of cleaner, at least according to the University of Nebraska at Lincoln.
+Just apply the acrylic liquid floor cleaner to a moist towel and gently wipe all around each pumpkin, leaving a thin coat.